 When you’re beneath the canopy, conditions are likely to be darker than ideal, so you may need to adjust your camera settings accordingly.
 Consider using a tripod, as this will help with shooting at slow shutter speeds in low light conditions.
 If you don’t want to carry a tripod around, then increasing the ISO and using a wide aperture is the other option, though the quality of the shots will likely not be as crisp.
 Please be aware that shooting with flash is not allowed, as it might frighten the Amazon jungle’s wildlife.

 Counter-intuitively, bright sunny conditions also pose a problem.
-In the sunshine, the myriad and dense vegetation creates a confusing patchwork of high contrast light and shade that can be impossible to expose correctly for.
+In the sunshine, the myriad and dense vegetation creates a confusing patchwork of high contrast light and shade that can be impossible to expose correctly.
 Shooting in cloudy or misty conditions provides a more even light profile that will result in much more appealing photographs.
-Alternatively, try to compose shots that consist of just one dominant light profile, whether it be full shade or direct sunlight.
+Alternatively, try to compose shots that consist of just one dominant light profile, whether it be a full shade or direct sunlight.

 Beyond these jungle-specific tips, all the normal rules of photography apply when you’re out shooting in the Amazon.
 At the most basic level, this means having a good understanding of the ins and outs of your camera, especially in terms of adjusting the aperture and shutter speed.
-It also means being sensitive to lighting conditions, choosing an interesting subject and having a good eye for composition.
+It also means being sensitive to lighting conditions, choosing an interesting subject, and having a good eye for composition.